-The Ring Video Doorbell, Ring Video Doorbell 3/3 Plus and Ring Video Doorbell Pro are relatively similar in design; they're all black and gray, with a camera at the top and an illuminated button beneath.
-The Doorbell 3 Plus is slightly larger than the Doorbell, but otherwise identical.
-The Doorbell Pro is much smaller and thinner (as it doesn't need to accommodate a battery).
+The Ring Video Doorbell, Ring Video Doorbell 3, and Ring Video Doorbell 4 are relatively similar in design; they're all black and gray, with a camera at the top and an illuminated button beneath.
+The Ring Doorbell Wired and the Doorbell Pro 2 are much smaller and thinner (as they don't need to accommodate a battery).

-The Doorbell 3 and 3 Plus and the Doorbell Pro both come with interchangeable face plates as well as angled wedges, making it easier to match your home's decor, as well as angle the camera towards your door.
-You must purchase these accessories separately if you buy the Ring Video Doorbell.
+The Doorbell 3, 4 and Pro both come with interchangeable face plates as well as angled wedges, making it easier to match your home's decor, as well as angle the camera towards your door.
+You must purchase these accessories separately if you buy the Ring Video Doorbell (2nd gen).